Spoomer/9c-web-market/README.md

 # 9c-web-market
 This project aims to deliver a readonly web version of NineChronicles PC Market.
 It will be a client site webassembly dashboard.
-It will use the provided API endpoints market.9c.gg and 9cscan.com do get the data.
+It will use the provided API endpoints mimir and 9cscan.com do get the data.

 ## Desired Features
 - market history (global + individual per address)